uclaradio/uclaradio.com/README.md

 9. Run `yarn dev` in the other Ubuntu window to start the server for development.
 10. Point your browser to [`http://localhost:3000`](http://localhost:3000)
     :heart_eyes:
+11. Please note that whenever you open a new ubuntu terminal you will have to navigate back to the Windows c file system.
+    This is done as said before by going for example `cd /mnt/c/Users/Bob/Desktop/uclaradio`

 ##### MacOS